-Asian Cup 2015 tactical preview: Palestine
+Asian Cup 2015 tactical preview: general themes

 Tactically and contextually, the odds are against Palestine, but their story is still incredible